 We advise mortgage lenders, investors and servicers on compliance with federal and state regulatory requirements.
-Our objective is to help clients operate in compliance with all applicable rules and agencies guidance.
+Whether setup as a traditional brick and mortar operation or a fintech firm, our objective is to help clients operate in compliance with all applicable rules and agencies guidance.

 Our federal regulatory compliance counseling includes advice the following acts and related regulations: Bank Secrecy Act (BSA) including Anti-Money Laundering (AML) rules, Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act), Electronic Funds Transfer Act (EFTA), Electronic Signatures in Global and National Commerce Act (E-Sign Act), Equal Credit Opportunity Act (ECOA (fair lending)), Fair Credit Reporting Act (FCRA), Fair Debt Collection Practices Act (FDCPA), Fair Housing Act (FHA (fair lending)), False Claims Act (FCA), Gramm-Leach-Bliley Act (GLBA), Home Mortgage Disclosure Act (HMDA), Home Ownership and Equity Protection Act (HOEPA), Homeowners Protection Act (HPA), Mortgage Acts and Practices (MAP), National Flood Insurance Act and Flood Disaster Protection Act, Real Estate Settlement Procedures Act (RESPA), Office of Foreign Asset Control (OFAC), Secure and Fair Enforcement for Mortgage Licensing Act of 2008 (SAFE Act), Servicemembers Civil Relief Act (SCRA), Telephone Consumer Protection Act (TCPA), Truth in Lending Act (TILA) including TILA-RESPA integrated disclosure rule (TRID) and qualified mortgage rules (QM), Unfair, Deceptive, or Abusive Acts or Practices (UDAAP), and USA PATRIOT Act.